newfarms/react-native-mapbox-geometry-editor/CONTRIBUTING.md

 ### Working on issues

-Please feel free to work on fixing any issue that is currently open, or any issues you find within the code.
-It is greatly appreciated if you create an issue beforehand so it can possibly be discussed as well.
+Please feel free to work on fixing any issue that is currently open.
+It is greatly appreciated if you create an issue before you start working on any problems you notice in the code, so that the solution can be discussed beforehand.

 ### Unused files